 Major Cities: Tsuen Wan, Sha Tin, Tuen Mun New Town, Tai Po

-Employment can either be oral or written.
+Employment contracts can either be verbal or written.
 If in writing, employers are required to provide a copy of the employment contract to employees.
 In case the contract is not in writing, employers must inform employees of the following terms prior to the start of employment:

 - Wage period

 - Length of notice required for termination, and